OnsenUI/OnsenUI/bindings/vue/README.md

 ## Support

 If you need help using these bindings we recommend you to use [our forum](https://community.onsen.io/) to ask questions.
-We also have a [Gitter channel](https://gitter.im/OnsenUI/OnsenUI).
+We also have a [Discord chat](https://discord.gg/JWhBbnE).

-If you find any bug or want to request features/ API changes, please [open an issue](https://github.com/OnsenUI/OnsenUI/issues).
+If you find any bug or want to request features/API changes, please [open an issue](https://github.com/OnsenUI/OnsenUI/issues).
 Make sure to include all information necessary to reproduce it if you file a bug report.